I have some bad news for you. I know that’s a rotten way to begin an article, but honesty before civility.

 - It forces your headlights to point up, not out!

 Meanwhile, the rear axle gets hit with a double whammy.
-It not only carries the tongue weight of the trailer, but it also carries the additional weight lost from the front axle!
+It not only carries the total tongue weight of the trailer, but it also carries the additional weight lost from the front axle!
 And that’s also bad for all sorts of reasons.

 - It strains the rear axle of the tow vehicle and may overwhelm your payload capacity.